juliancwirko/react-s-alert/README.md

 ## Usage with React

 Here is what you need to do to make it work.
-There will be all configuration options described below.
+**Of course you need to have React and ReactDOM installed in your project.**

 ### 1. Install the package